Unit Plan

 For Teachers 1st - 4th

 Shel Silverstein's The Giving Tree is a great way to cover multiple concepts in an elementary school classroom.
-Throughout this instructional activity, they learn about economic principles such as scarcity and goods, science principles...
+Throughout this lesson, they learn about economic principles such as scarcity and goods, science principles like renewable...

 Activity